National standards in enforcement camera calibration

 All measurements taken by the cameras in NSW are traceable to national standards.

-RMS has procedures in place where a central computer confirms the synchronisation of the enforcement camera time against Telstra time every 30 minutes and alerts if this synchronisation does not exist.
+Transport for NSW has procedures in place where a central computer confirms the synchronisation of the enforcement camera time against Telstra time every 30 minutes and alerts if this synchronisation does not exist.

 What can I do if I receive a penalty notice for a camera detected offence?